lamyijiekenny/Aviation-Accident-Project/README.md

 # Aviation-Accident-Project-Overview
-Used python/machine learning to conduct exploratory analysis and machine learning algorithms to an aviation accident dataset.
+* Used python/machine learning to conduct exploratory analysis and machine learning algorithms to an aviation accident dataset.
+* Created visual models to gauge where most accidents occur
+* Feature plots, Naive Bayes models, and Logistic Regression models